-The Skeptics Guide to Emergency Medicine (SGEM) is a knowledge translation (KT) project.
-Its goal is to shorten the KT window from about ten years down to one year.
-To do this it will turn traditional medical education on its head.
+The Skeptics’ Guide to Emergency Medicine (SGEM) is a knowledge translation (KT) project.
+The goal of the SGEM is to shorten the KT window from over ten years down to less than one year.
+It does this by turning traditional medical education on its head.

 The top down/didatic method of the 19th century with a older man in a white lab coat sanding in front of a lecture hall delivering in formation to an audience of medical students is over.
 This was replaced by the small group/problem based learning of the 20th century.

-Medical education is entering another phase that uses social medial.
+Medical education has entered a new phase in the 21st century hat uses social media to disseminate content.
 The SGEM will use social media to deliver the most valid, reliable, and unbiased global source of currently clinically-relevant patient-centered emergency medicine information.